Apple has announced that developers can now release their macOS app updates in stages.

 If a problem is detected, developers can pause their phased release at any time.

-Great, users can now AGREE to allowing developers to HALT their legal policies, because Apple is finally acknowledging that Apple app designers are INCAPABLE (or simply unwilling) to properly test their releases, instead relying on user’s 1-star ratings to catch THEIR mistakes.
+Great, users can now agree to allowing developers to halt their legal policies, because Apple is finally acknowledging that Apple app designers are incapable (or simply unwilling) to properly test their releases, instead relying on user’s 1-star ratings to catch their mistakes.
 It won’t get you the product any faster, make it any more reliable, or retain withdrawn features.
-In short, there is NO reason for users to agree to this utter rejection of professional responsibility!
+In short, there is no reason for users to agree to this utter rejection of professional responsibility!